tdamb5942/fire-video-generator/README.md

 ## How It Works

-1. **Load AOI**: Reads GeoJSON file and extracts bounding box
+1. **Load AOI**: Reads GeoJSON file and buffers by 25km to fetch surrounding fire data
-2. **Fetch Data**: Queries NASA FIRMS API in parallel (10-day chunks, up to 20 concurrent requests)
+2. **Fetch Data**: Queries NASA FIRMS API sequentially in 10-day chunks (yearly batches)
-3. **Clip to Polygon**: Filters fire points to exact AOI boundaries
+3. **Spatial Processing**: Converts fire detections to points and prepares both buffered and clipped datasets
-4. **Generate Frames (Frequency)**: Creates daily/monthly heatmap visualizations showing fire frequency
+4. **Generate Frames**: Creates monthly/daily heatmap visualizations
+   - Uses all fires in buffered area for visualization (shows context)
-   - Uses Kernel Density Estimation (KDE) for 3+ points (uniform weighting)
+   - Uses Kernel Density Estimation (KDE) for 3+ points with gnuplot2 colormap
    - Falls back to scatter plots for sparse data
-   - Overlays on basemap tiles (satellite, street map, or terrain)
+   - Overlays on basemap tiles (satellite by default)
+   - Includes timeline bar chart for monthly intervals
-5. **Compile Frequency Video**: Combines frames into MP4 using H.264 codec
+5. **Compile Video**: Combines frames into MP4 using H.264 codec
-6. **Generate Frames (Intensity)**: Creates daily/monthly heatmap visualizations showing fire intensity
-   - KDE weighted by Fire Radiative Power (FRP) values
-   - Point sizes scaled by FRP for visual emphasis
-   - Shows total MW instead of detection counts
-7. **Compile Intensity Video**: Combines FRP-weighted frames into second MP4
-8. **Cleanup**: Removes temporary files (unless `--keep-frames` is used)
+6. **Cleanup**: Removes temporary files (unless `--keep-frames` is used)

 ## Basemap Options

 To add geographic context to your visualizations, you can overlay fire data on actual maps using the `--basemap` option:

+- **`--basemap satellite`** (default): Esri WorldImagery satellite imagery
-- **`--basemap osm`**: OpenStreetMap street map (good for seeing roads, cities, boundaries)
+- **`--basemap osm`**: OpenStreetMap street map (roads, cities, boundaries)
-- **`--basemap satellite`**: Esri WorldImagery satellite imagery (best for visualizing natural areas)
-- **`--basemap terrain`**: Stamen Terrain map (shows topography and elevation)
+- **`--basemap terrain`**: Stamen Terrain map (topography and elevation)

-**Requirements**: Install contextily with `uv add contextily`
+- **`--basemap none`**: No basemap, just fire data and AOI boundary

-**Note**: Basemap tiles are downloaded in real-time, so the first render may take longer due to network requests.
-The tiles are cached by contextily for subsequent frames in the same area.
+Basemap tiles are downloaded in real-time and cached by contextily for subsequent frames.

+## Visualization Details

+### 25km Buffer Zone
+The script fetches fire data for 25km beyond your AOI boundaries.
+This shows fire activity in the surrounding area, providing important context for understanding fire patterns relative to your AOI.

+### Colormap
+Uses the 'gnuplot2' colormap by default:
+- Dark purple/black (low fire density)
+- Blue → Cyan → Green
+- Yellow → Orange → Red
+- Pink/White (high fire density)

+Each frame normalizes independently, so colors show relative density within that time period.

+### Monthly Bar Chart
+Monthly interval mode includes a timeline bar chart showing:
+- Fire detection counts for each month
+- Current month highlighted in red
+- Other months in gray
+- Helps visualize temporal patterns

 ## Important Notes